 1. Affiliate merchant funded program:

-Affiliate is a digital business model connecting thousands of advertiser and promoter businesses globally.
-The promoter business publicises the advertiser to their marketing database.
-The members click through to the advertiser’s online store and transact.
-The advertiser pays a percentage of the total amount spent by the member to the promoter, known as affiliate marketing revenue.
-The promoter rewards the member with cashback or points funded by the affiliate marketing revenue.
+Affiliate connects advertiser and promoter businesses at scale.
+The promoter publicises the advertiser to its marketing database.
+Members click through to the advertiser’s online store and transact.
+The advertiser pays the promoter a percentage of the member’s spend.
+This is known as affiliate marketing revenue.
+The promoter then rewards the member with cashback or points funded by that revenue.

 The percentage return provided in the form of affiliate marketing revenue can range from 1 per cent up to 20 per cent and even more, making it an attractive extension for points programs where the average earn rate may only be a 1 or 2 per cent return.
 Advertisers often run short-term promotional campaigns which increase the percentage return, making it increasingly attractive.